Is your basic workout routine getting stale and boring?

 Maintain Short Recovery Times

-Resting between reps is important to avoid straining your muscles.
+Resting between sets is important to avoid straining your muscles.

 However, you want to make sure the resting time is short in order to preserve your energy and maintain high intensity.